(C) Trade in Prints and Scraps 8 (74)

 To find out which sections of the John Johnson Collection have been catalogued and digitised, you should refer to the online table: Digitised sections of the Collection and our Introduction to Finding Images.

-All images are on our own website except: Ballads, the Toyota Project (transport, including a few images of carriages and coaches) and ProQuest's The John Johnson Collection: an archive of printed ephemera (which I will shorten to ProQuest).
-This is our largest project.
-(65,000 items, with over 170,000 images) It covers:
+All images are on our own website except: Ballads, the Toyota Project (transport, including a few images of carriages and coaches) and the ProQuest project: The John Johnson Collection: an archive of printed ephemera.
+This (our largest) project. contains 65,000 items, with over 170,000 images) It covers: